PharoJS/PharoJsDoc/FAQs/Exceptions.md

 ```

 ## Catching an Exception (`try/catch`)
 We map the `on:do:` Pharo message to JS `try/catch`.
 Here is an example.
-Of course, the
+Of course, Javascript exceptions are not resumable, so all you can do is catch them.

 ```Smalltalk
 ["some code possibly signaling an exception"] on: Error do: [: error |